Here are two emails I recently received which share parents’ concerns about their daughter’s body image.

 Having walked a hard road of self-doubt themselves, most mothers want to install confidence in their girls.
 They want their girls to discover how beautiful they are, before their youth disappears.
 Here are eight thoughts which will help you do just that.

 How can we help our girls embrace their beauty?

 1. Remember that puberty brings self-criticism, self-consciousness and moodiness with it.
 Listen to your daughter’s concerns about her body shape without shutting her down by saying, “Don’t be ridiculous”.
 Puberty can be a worrying time.

 2. You are the most influential person in your child’s life.
-Eat well, exercise, dress well and most importantly, enjoy your life.
+Eat well, take care of yourself and most importantly – enjoy your life.
 Make your family a happy family that laughs often.
 This will go a long way in helping your teenager stay balanced.

 3. Our girls need balanced affirmation.
 Don’t stop telling your daughter how beautiful she is, but deliberately praise her for how strong, courageous, confident or intelligent she is.
 Don’t let her put all her eggs in the one beauty basket.

 4. Encourage her to be her best self, not someone else.
 Girls often define beauty as the one thing they are not, rather than the one thing they are.
 That one thing is usually a feature they admire in someone else but don’t possess themselves.
 This is where they go wrong.

 5. The majority of young women struggling with their body image also struggle with solving other problems in life.
 This is where they need practical strategies and tools to overcome life’s issues.
 Example: If young people don’t have problem solving skills they may stop eating when they get stressed, feel fat or depressed, as a way of coping.